hanrichard/Notebook/aws/aws learning doc/route53.md

 - INCORRECT: Use CloudTrail to capture all API calls made to the ALB"" is incorrect.
 CloudTrail captures API activity and would not include the requested information.

+- Alias records are used to map resource record sets in your hosted zone to Amazon Elastic Load Balancing load balancers, API Gateway custom regional APIs and edge-optimized APIs, CloudFront Distributions, AWS Elastic Beanstalk environments, Amazon S3 buckets that are configured as website endpoints, Amazon VPC interface endpoints, and to other records in the same Hosted Zone.